pricees/pricees.github.com/_posts/2014-03-31-cruisin-for-a-bruisin-with-route-53.md

 ---
 layout: post
-title: "Cruisin' for a Bruisin' with Route 53: Part One."
+title: "Cruisin' for a Bruisin' with Route 53: Part One"
 description: "Get your DNS straight elastic DNS"
 category:
 tags: [AWS, ELB, RT53, EC2, DNS]